Who (might have) met whom - whole list

 • 1833 - 1897: Johannes Brahms icon

-Johannes Brahms (7/5/1833 - 3/4/1897) was a German composer, virtuoso pianist, and conductor of the mid-Romantic period, known for composing A German Requiem and Violin Sonata No. 1 in G major.
+Johannes Brahms (7/5/1833 - 3/4/1897) was a German composer, virtuoso pianist, and conductor of the mid-Romantic period, known for composing Hungarian Dances and Alto Rhapsody.

 • 1833 - 1887: Alexander Borodin icon

-Alexander Porfiryevich Borodin (12/11/1833 - 27/2/1887) was a Romantic composer and chemist of Georgian-Russian extraction, known for composing Night in the Mountains and The Little Russian Waltz.
+Alexander Porfiryevich Borodin (12/11/1833 - 27/2/1887) was a Romantic composer and chemist of Georgian-Russian extraction, known for composing The Arensky Variations and Prelude and Fugue in D major.

 • 1833 - 1872: Alfred Clebsch icon